FajraKatviro/FKFramework3/README.md

 - FK_UTILS_FOLDER - Utils section directory

-Include 'fkframeworkpath.pri' to get these values or include 'fkframework.pri' to use utils section If you want override used FKFramework3 location, you should set variable before include command.
-So, there is the best place for include command in the end of project file.
+Include 'fkframeworkpath.pri' to get these values or include 'fkframework.pri' to use utils section If you want override used FKFramework3 location, you should set FK_FRAMEWORK_PATH variable before include command.
+So, there is the best place for include command at the end of project file.

 **Tools section**